ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 server load, idle clients MAY defer repeating discovery until there is a pending query, and SHOULD delay the pending query until after discovery completes.

-When the client has performed Opportunistic Discovery ({{opportunistic}}) and is using an Encrypted Resolver on the same Private IP as the designating Unencrypted Resolver, it MAY use the SVCB record for its full TTL.
+When the client has performed Opportunistic Discovery ({{opportunistic}}), it MAY use the SVCB record for its full TTL if the Encrypted Resolver is on the same Private IP as the designating Unencrypted Resolver, or if the client has reason to believe that the Encrypted Resolver is not an attacker.

 # Deployment Considerations